TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 To render a complete documentation manual you need a folder called :file:`Documentation` with at least a reStructured Text file as entry point named :file:`Documentation\Index.rst` and a configuration file called :file:`Documentation\guides.xml`.
-Add more files as needed
+Add more files as needed.

 You can keep :file:`a README.md` or :file:`README.rst` file with basic information and a link to the published manual.
 These files will be commonly